electron/electron/docs/api/screen.md

 ### `screen.getMenuBarHeight()` _macOS_

-Returns `Integer` - Height

-The height of toolbar in pixels.
+Returns `Integer` - The height of the menu bar in pixels.

 ### `screen.getPrimaryDisplay()`